ImGajeed76/create-dc-client/README.md

 ## Install

+### github

 - Clone the projekt and open it in the console.
 - Run `npm install -g ./`

-- Finished.
+### npm

+- Run `npm install -g create-dc-client`

 Now you can use this package in every project on your computer.

 ## Usage

-- Run `create-dc-client`
+- Run `create-dc-client` in a new folder or in your project folder.
 - Follow the instructions